A Survey on Non-Autoregressive Generation for Neural Machine Translation and Beyond: Decoding

 \subsection{Decoding Strategy}

 Fully NAT models adopt only one-step decoding, which can greatly speed up decoding but fail to achieve high-quality translation.
-As shown in Table \ref{tab:overview}, the performance of iterative-based models is generally better than that of fully NAT models, indicating that NAT models fail to capture the target side dependency correctly with only one-step decoding.
-Figure~\ref{fig:decoding} depicts several typical decoding strategies.
+As shown in Table \ref{tab:overview}, the performance of iteration-based models is generally better than that of fully NAT models, indicating that NAT models fail to capture the target side dependency correctly with only one-step decoding.

 \textbf{Semi-Autoregressive Decoding.} Semi-autoregressive decoding is adopted for SAT models, which generates multiple target tokens at one decoding step.
 This decoding manner does not remove the dependency of target tokens completely.
 Several methods are proposed based on the semi-autoregressive decoding manner, such as: (1) Syntactic labels based~\cite{akoury2019syntactically}, which applies a syntactic parser to produce the syntactic reference tree for the tokens in the current decoding step, then a group of tokens with a close syntactic relationship will be generated at one step.
 (2) Recover mechanism~\cite{ran2020learning}, which aims to alleviate the multi-modality problem by introducing a recovered segment.
 Once a group of tokens is generated, the model will recover from missing and repetitive token errors.
-(3) Aggressive decoding~\cite{xia2022lossless}, which first aggressively decodes several tokens as a draft in a non-autoregressive manner and then verifies them in an auto-regressive manner.
+(3) Aggressive decoding~\cite{xia2022lossless}, which first aggressively decodes several tokens as a draft in a non-autoregressive manner and then verifies them in an autoregressive manner.
 This method can improve the translation quality and lower the latency as the drafting and verification can execute in parallel.

+\textbf{Insert and Delete.} Insertion-based decoding methods aim to insert tokens during each decoding step.
+Many works explore this method based on different generation orders, including uniform~\cite{welleck2019non}, random~\cite{gu2019insertion}, or balanced binary trees~\cite{stern2019insertion,chan2019kermit}.
+More exploration of insertion orders can be found in ~\cite{chan2020empirical}.
+Besides, several advanced methods are proposed: (1) introducing deletion operations~\cite{gu2019levenshtein}, which also allows the model to delete the unreasonable tokens during each decoding step; (2) adaptive parallelization of insertions~\cite{lu2021efficient}, where parallel insertion is conducted between each decoder layer to better improve decoding efficiency.